ErikTittel/grouping/README.md

 - in the package `de.et.trips` you now have three classes you can work with
     - `Trip` - the representation of a trip a truck driver takes to deliver goods
-    - `TripService` - the service you can call to group those trips into groups
     - `TripGroup` - a group of trips identifies by a common property
+    - `TripService` - the service you can call to group trips into groups

+## Tests and examples
+In the `TripServiceTest` you'll find a simple example showing you how the  grouping works.